 - 5000 copies sold in the first month (Over 30,000 copies in circulation within six months)

-- #1 Amazon Best Seller in the Business and Money Parent Category
+- #1 Amazon Best Seller in the Kindle Business and Money Category.

 Nine months earlier (October 2014), I had 300 email subscribers (which had taken me three years to amass, and most of whom I’d met in person), never sold a product, and had only appeared as a guest on three podcasts.